 |100 ~ 500 million Yen||60,000 Yen|

-*The table above has been updated to account for a reduction in stamp tax which applies to transactions that take place between April 1, 2014 and March 31, 2018.
+*The stamp tax rates indicated above are the reduced tax rates which apply to purchase contracts that take place between April 1, 2014 and March 31, 2024.

 This tax is paid upon transfer of ownership, and also when a mortgage is taken out on a property.
 A judicial scrivener will provide an estimate of the registration tax that must be paid.

-The tax rate is 1.5% of the fixed asset value of the land, plus 0.3% of the value of the building (*if the floor area is over 50 sqm, within a certain age, and used as a personal residence).
+The tax rate is 1.5% of the fixed asset tax value of the land, plus 0.3% of the fixed asset tax value of the building (*if it is brand-new construction; or if the floor area is over 50 sqm, within a certain age, and used as a personal residence).
 If the property is to be used as a second home or rented out, the tax rate on the building is 2.0% of the fixed asset value.

 Mortgage registration tax is 0.4% of the value of the mortgage.
 For personal residences that meet certain requirements, the tax rate may be reduced to 0.1%.

-You will receive a bill for the real estate acquisition tax from the tax office within 6 months after purchase.
+You will receive a bill for the real estate acquisition tax from the tax office within around 3 ~ 6 months after purchase.

 - 1.5% of the fixed asset value of the land.